-Drop bags will be returned to Olympian Hall as soon as possible Note this a change!
-Drop bags will now be left at Olympian Hall!
+Drop bags will be returned to Olympian Hall as soon as possible Drop bags will be left at Olympian Hall!
 WE DO NOT SHIP DROP BAGS.
 SORRY.
 NO EXCEPTIONS!
+REPEAT - WE WILL NOT SHIP YOUR DROP BAG TO YOU, NOR MAY YOU RUMMAGE THROUGH FRED'S GARAGE LOOKING FOR IT!
 If you are unable to pick up your drop bags, please arrange with another runner or crew member to pick them up for you or otherwise make arrangements.
-If you forget to pick up your drop bag or to have someone to do it for you we will too.
-The contents of all drop bags left after noon on Sunday will be donated to charity.
+CONSIDER HOW YOU WILL GET YOUR DROP BAGS IN THE UNLIKELY EVENT YOU ARE FORCED TO DROP!
+If you forget to pick up your drop bag or to have someone to do it for you, we will too.
+The contents of all drop bags left after noon on Sunday will be donated to charity or thrown away.
+We've gotten some really great stuff form people who "forgot" about their drop bags.